How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 Using photocopies or fake documents

-DVLA needs genuine, original documents.
-Anything altered or fake can cause serious trouble.
+DVLA needs genuine original documents.
+Altered or fake documents can cause serious trouble.

 Fitting plates too early

-Fitting the private plate on the vehicle before DVLA has confirmed the assignment.
+Fitting the private plate before DVLA confirms the assignment.
+The car would be displaying an illegal registration.

 Certificate expired